HamzaAlbuchi/Normaplan/README.md

 5. **Try the app**

-   - Open http://localhost:5173, register and log in.
+   - Open http://localhost:5173, register and log in (an organization is created automatically).
    - Create a project and upload a plan.
 Use the **sample JSON**: [docs/sample-plan.json](docs/sample-plan.json), or a PDF with readable dimension text.
    - Open the plan, click **Prüflauf starten**, then view the report (Critical / Warnings / Suggestions) and use **Als PDF exportieren** to save as PDF.
+   - Use **Verstöße** in the nav to see all violations, filter, and review (confirm, dismiss, defer, resolve).

 ---